Effective July 2021

 Computer Use and Data transfer

 All users are responsible for their own data.
-Users must transfer their data using the provided UChicago Box system with them at the end of each experiment.
+Users must transfer their data using the provided UChicago Box system at the end of each experiment.
 No guarantees are made that local copies of the data will remain on instrument computers.
 No USB Flash drives, personal email, personal web browsing, social media, remote desktop, network drives, video chat, or other personal use of tool computers is permitted.
 Users must use their own personal devices for these things and not lab computers.

 Acknowledgement of Support